Konvt/pgbar/docs/QuickStart.md

 If in Windows platform, the program can't get to the current process flow standard output Handle, the render thread throws a local system error exception `pgbar::exception::SystemError`; In a more general case, if the current machine is running low on resources (e.g., out of memory), a library exception such as `std::bad_alloc` will be thrown by the standard library at any memory request point.

-The rest of the case, if the rendering thread received a thrown exception, it will be the exception is stored in the internal `pgbar::__detail::concurrent::ExceptionBox` container, and stop the current render job; Wait until the next time the notification thread calls `activate()` or `suspend()` the caught exception is re-thrown in the notification thread.
+The rest of the case, if the rendering thread received a thrown exception, it will be the exception is stored in the internal `pgbar::__details::concurrent::ExceptionBox` container, and stop the current render job; Wait until the next time the notification thread calls `activate()` or `suspend()` the caught exception is re-thrown in the notification thread.

 > `activate()` and `suspend()` are called only on the first and last `tick()` and `reset()` methods of the progress bar.